Metori/mqtt_domofon/README.md

 * 'J' - reJected; sent when incoming call has been rejected by red hw button press
 * 'S' - success; sent in response to 'O' or 'N' command
 * 'F' - fail; sent in response to 'O' or 'N' command (this means that 'O' or 'N' command has been received but no incoming call detected)
+* 'L' - last will message; send when device goes offline